J-Siu/hugo-theme-sk1/README.md

 Fully functional basic Hugo theme, html only, no css, no javascript.

-Intended for learning hugo them or a skeleton to develop full feature theme.
+Intended for learning hugo theme, or as a skeleton to develop full feature theme.

 ### Usage